freqtrade/freqtrade/docs/freqai.md

 FreqAI cannot be combined with dynamic `VolumePairlists` (or any pairlist filter that adds and removes pairs dynamically).
 This is for performance reasons - FreqAI relies on making quick predictions/retrains.
 To do this effectively, it needs to download all the training data at the beginning of a dry/live instance.
 FreqAI stores and appends new candles automatically for future retrains.
 This means that if new pairs arrive later in the dry run due to a volume pairlist, it will not have the data ready.
-However, FreqAI does work with the `ShufflePairlist` or a `VolumePairlist` which keeps the total pairlist constant (but reorders the pairs according to volume).
+However, FreqAI does work with the `ShuffleFilter` or a `VolumePairlist` which keeps the total pairlist constant (but reorders the pairs according to volume).

 ## Credits